AliBa1/group-12-capstone/README.md

 To check run `python3 --version`

+- Create a python environment using `python -m venv env`

-- Create a database is postgres <br />
+- Create a database in postgres <br />
   Once it's created make a .env file in the root folder (in group-12-capstone) and place these variables in it then fill out empty ones

 ```